goravel/docs/digging-deeper/event.md

 ## Defining Events

-An event class is essentially a data container which holds the information related to the event, the Handle method of `event` passes in and returns the `[]event.Arg` structure, you can process data here, the processed data will be passed into all associated `listeners` For example, let's assume an `app\events\OrderShipped` event:
+An event class is essentially a data container that holds the information related to the event, the `Handle` method of `event` passes in and returns the `[]event.Arg` structure, which can be used to process data.
+The processed data will then be passed on to all associated `listeners`.
+For example, let's assume an `app\events\OrderShipped` event:

 ```go
 package events